Christopher I. Roos

 ANTH 3318 - Life in the Ancient Southwest

 ANTH 3384 - Paradise Lost?
-The Archaeology of Human-Environmental Impact (co-listed with CFA 3384)
+The Archaeology and Paleoecology of Human-Environmental Impact

 ANTH 6342 - Science and the Human Past

 Detailed website http://faculty.smu.edu/croos

 I am an environmental archaeologist with primary research interests in the long-term interactions between climate change, human land use, and landscape fires.
-My regional expertise is in the Southwestern US, but I maintain active research interests in the Northern Plains as well as Oceania.
+My regional expertise is in the Southwestern US, but I maintain active research interests in the Northern Plains and Oceania.
 My research projects are necessarily interdisciplinary, often including dendrochronology, archaeology, ethnography, and sedimentary paleoecology.
-I received my PhD at the University of Arizona, where I maintain research collaborations.
-I joined the faculty at SMU as an Assistant Professor in 2010.
+I received my PhD at the University of Arizona, where I maintain research collaborations, before joining the faculty at SMU in 2010.

 My primary research interests are in (human) ecosystems ecology, particularly in the study of human impacts on social-ecological resilience and vulnerability.
 Sustainability issues, as framed by resilience theory, inform the questions that drive my research projects.
 How do human activities alter the response of ecosystems to climate change?
 What lessons can we learn for contemporary ecosystem management or restoration?